modx-pro/Docs/docs/en/guide/howto.md

  ┗ 📜authors.json   - list of authors
 ```

-The documentation for components in the `docs/components` directory is organized as follows:
+The documentation for extras in the `docs/components` directory is organized as follows:

-You can create one single file with the name of the component and the extension `.md` (for example `ajaxform.md`) and place all the necessary information in it.
+You can create one single file with the name of the extra and the extension `.md` (for example `ajaxform.md`) and place all the necessary information in it.

-You can create a directory with the name of the component and place any number of `.md` files inside, according to the theme of your component.
+You can create a directory with the name of the extra and place any number of `.md` files inside, according to the theme of your extra.
 In this case, the main required file will be `index.md`, which will contain links to other page files.

 ::: info Naming requirements for files and folders